Starting with a bang: backpacking in Italy is one of the most expensive places you can travel in Europe.

 It’s impossible to get a full experience when staying only around cities.
 That applies to every country you visit.
 A taste of local culture is gained when discovering hidden paths, countryside, nature, and meeting local people from their simple everyday life.

-For the backpackers in Italy, there are some attractive outdoor activities.
+For backpackers in Italy, there are some attractive outdoor activities.
 Hiking in Cinque Terre and Alps, cliff jumping, via Francigena pilgrim road in Tuscany, volcanos, swimming in the Mediterranean Sea, and more.
-Can have a lot of fun without paying a penny.
+You can have a lot of fun without paying a penny.

 9. Do a bit of volunteer work while backpacking Italy

-These both are international volunteering programs, where farms, families, or small businesses (like hostels) are looking for extra hands in different tasks.
-For easy and short work days you will get a bed and food.
-Besides, plenty of time to see surroundings and what most important, to experience the local culture and life.
+These are international volunteering programs in which farms, families, or small businesses (like hostels) seek extra hands for different tasks.
+You will get a bed and food for easy and short work days.
+Besides, you will have plenty of time to see the surroundings and, most importantly, to experience the local culture and life.

-Read more: Volunteering with a Workaway in Hungary countryside.
+Read more: Volunteering with a Workaway in Hungary’s countryside.

-It’s not limited to these two, there are more programs for students and even for adults who are seeking adventure or just looking for a bit of change to their everyday life.
+It’s not limited to these two; there are more programs for students and adults seeking adventure or just looking for a bit of change in their everyday lives.

 10. Using Discount shops for food

-As already mentioned, food is one of the biggest expenses when backpacking Italy on a budget.
-Can significantly cut down costs, when keeping track of food expenses.
+As mentioned, food is one of the most significant expenses when backpacking Italy on a budget.
+It can significantly cut down costs when keeping track of food expenses.
 The cheapest alternative to save on food is avoiding restaurants as much as possible and doing more shopping.
-Healthier food is available in markets, where local people are selling their fruit, vegetable, or other ingredients grown by themselves.
+Healthier food is available in markets, where local people sell their fruit, vegetables, or other ingredients grown by themselves.

-But when planning a pasta, pizza or some panini for dinner then the food store is for a wider range of ingredients.
-Make sure that you also use discount chains like Lidl, Eurospin, Aldi, MD.
+But when planning pasta, pizza, or some panini for dinner, the food store is for a broader range of ingredients.
+Ensure you also use discount chains like Lidl, Eurospin, and Aldi.

 11. Discounts for people until 25